Code-Institute-Submissions/Milestone-Project-1-DJ-Slender-Website/README.md

 ### djslenderuk.co.uk - Website

 I wanted to provide a bit more of an insight to me as a DJ.
-To get to know a bit about me, to hear my mixing skills, to follow me on social media and to contact me for any enquiries.
+To get to know a bit about me, to hear my mixing skills, to follow me on social media and to contact me for any enquiry's.

 ### UX & Design

 **Strategy**

-To be easily accessible, get an idea of me as a dj and to make enquiries.
+To be easily accessible, get an idea of me as a dj and to make enquiry's.

 **Scope**